- 49er ID Card

 The primary factor that determines permit price is the cost of new deck construction and replacing flat lots with decks.
 It's expensive to build and maintain new parking facilities necessary to accommodate enrollment and demand.
 Existing surface lots make way for new buildings; those spaces must be replaced with decks.

 Yes, and here's why: if permits were sold on a one-decal-to-one-space system, thousands of students would be denied the privilege to park while lots and decks would sit half empty.
 Few students occupy a space for more than 5 or 6 hours a day.
 Also, not everyone has classes or works here every day.
 Therefore, parking spaces turn over constantly.
 Sure, convenient, close-in parking is at a premium during workweek hours, but so far, Parking and Transportation Services has managed to maintain an acceptable percentage of open spaces most of the time.
-That's why drastic measures like permit sale limits and excluding freshmen residents from having cars, have so far been avoided.
+That's why drastic measures like permit sale limits and excluding freshmen residents from having cars have, so far, been avoided.

 Yes, that's expected, unless/until demand for parking on campus decreases significantly.

 Citations may be paid by mail or in person at the PaTS Office.
-Citations paid within 10 days are automatically reduced by 50% (with the exception of False Registration and parking in a space or accessibility ramp reserved for the disabled).
+Citations paid within 10 (ten) days are automatically reduced by 50% (with the exception of False Registration and parking in a space or accessibility ramp reserved for the disabled).
 List of citations enforced and violation penalties.

 Parking permits and meters are enforced 8:00 AM until 10:00 PM Monday through Thursday and 8:00 AM until 6:00 PM on Friday unless it’s a Football home-game weekend (all vehicles must then display a valid UNC Charlotte or Game Day event permit), or otherwise posted.

 All "Reserved" spaces as well as handicapped spaces are enforced 24 hours a day, seven days a week.